|

 Hebrews & James (2) - A careful theological approach is taken to these verse-by-verse studies.

-1 Peter through Jude (2) - A verse-by-verse study of the books that are among the most misunderstood and misapplied in the Bible.
-The doctrine that is taught in these books is the primary concern of this course.
+1 Peter through Jude (2) – A verse-by-verse study of the books that are among the most misunderstood and misapplied in the Bible.
+The doctrines that are taught in these books are the primary concern of this course.

-Archaeology and Geography (2) - A detailed study of the history and geography of Bible times.
+Archaeology and Geography (2) – A detailed study of the history and geography of the Biblical world.

 Biblical Law (2) - This course will give understanding of the laws and guidelines instituted by God to govern mankind.
 These Biblical principles will give insight into the proper ways that governments should function even in our world today.

-Church History I (2) - A survey of the history of the body of Christ starting with the apostles through the Reformation.
-This course will center on the true believers as much as is possible to find them.
-The influences and religious assaults on the believers will be discussed also to see how some of the practices of the church today came to be.
+Church History I (2) – A survey of the history of the Church starting with the Apostles through the Reformation.
+The influences and religious assaults on the Christians will be discussed also to see how some of the practices of the church today came to be.

-Greek I (2) - This course is intended for students who are beginning the study of the Greek testament without any previous acquaintance with the Greek language.
+Greek I (2) – This course is intended for students who are beginning the study of the Greek testament without any previous acquaintance with the Greek language.10

 Greek II (2) - Prerequisite: Greek I - This course builds upon the foundation of Greek I.